 Songbird could originally produce super sonic screams which could cause a variety of effects such as disorientation, hallucinations, and unconsciousness.
 After her vocal cords were nearly destroyed, Songbird had them technologically enhanced, which gave her the ability to create solid-sound energy constructs which she could manipulate at will.
 Her signature use of this ability is to create a set of solid wings which allow her to fly.
 She has also been able to create inaudible ultrasonic waves which she can use to influence the emotions of those around her.
 However, she does not seem to have access to the rest of her original power set and it remains unclear whether they will ever return.
 As of now, Songbird's current powers cannot function without the use of her high-tech harness but has shown the ability to make solid constructs of weapons and even hold them in her hands.

 - Height: 5' 5"

 - Known Relatives: Mimi Gold (mother), Mr. Gold (father)

 - Marital Status: Single

-- Occupation: Adventurer; former criminal and wrestler
+- Occupation: Adventurer; former prison guard, criminal, wrestler

 - Education: University Student